phs928/portfolio/SQL/Marketing Campaign Analysis/README.md

 ### 🎯 Objectives:
 - Evaluate average usage of each channel
 - Find preferred purchase channels for different customer groups

+### 🔍 Key Insights
+- Most transactions happened in store (46%), followed by web (32%)

 ### 🧪 Sample SQL:

-## 🧰 Tools Used

-- Microsoft SQL Server for data cleaning and analysis
-- Power BI for dashboard creation and visual insights
+## 🛒 4.
+RFM Analysis

+This part analyses customers' recency (how recent they made purchases), frequency (how often they made purchases) and monetary (how much they spent) scores and evaluates which customers are valuable and which customers require revisiting marketing strategy

+### 🎯 Objectives:
+- Evaluate RFM score for each customer
+- Find the most valuable customers and customers at risk

+### 🔍 Key Insights
+-

+### 🧪 Sample SQL: